lash1937/longterm_synchrony_Cedar_Creek/README.md

 # longterm_synchrony_Cedar_Creek

-Code for the paper "Short-term versus multi-decadal responses of community synchrony, biodiversity, and stability to multiple global change drivers."
+Code for the paper "Effects of disturbance and fertilization on plant community synchrony, biodiversity, and stability through succession."

 Contains: 1.
 Raw community data (/data), 2.
 Cleaned data and subsetted dataframes (/data_cleaning), and 3.
 All models, analyses, and visualization